-In March 1995, we entered into a collaborative agreement for the clinical development and commercialization of our anti-CD20 monoclonal antibody, Rituxan, for the treatment of certain B-cell non-Hodgkin's lymphomas with Genentech.
-Concurrent with the collaborative agreement we also entered into an expression technology license agreement with Genentech for a proprietary gene expression technology developed by us and a preferred stock purchase agreement providing for certain equity investments in us by Genentech.
-Under the terms of these agreements, we have received payments totaling \$58,500,000 for the attainment of product development objectives, product license rights and equity investments in us.
-Additionally, we may be reimbursed by Genentech for certain other development and regulatory approval expenses under the terms of the collaborative agreement.
+In March 1995, we entered into a collaborative agreement with Genentech for the clinical development and commercialization of our anti-CD20 monoclonal antibody, Rituxan, for the treatment of certain B-cell non-Hodgkin's lymphomas.
+Under the agreement, we may be reimbursed by Genentech for other development and regulatory approval expenses under the terms of the collaborative agreement.
 Genentech may terminate this agreement for any reason, which would result in a loss of Genentech's Rituxan product rights.

-In addition, we are copromoting Rituxan in the United States with Genentech under a joint business arrangement whereby we receive a share of the pretax copromotion profits.
-Under our collaborative agreement with Genentech, the sales price of bulk Rituxan sold to Genentech was capped at a price that was currently less than our cost to manufacture bulk Rituxan.
+We copromote Rituxan in the United States with Genentech under a joint business arrangement whereby we receive a share of the pretax copromotion profits.
 In September 1999, we transferred all worldwide manufacturing responsibilities for bulk Rituxan to Genentech.

-Revenues from unconsolidated joint business for the three months ended March 31, 2001 and 2000 consist of the following (table in thousands):
+Revenues from unconsolidated joint business for the three and nine months ended September 30, 2001 and 2000 consist of the following (in thousands):

-Copromotion profits \$ 43,810 \$ 15,548 Bulk Rituxan sales 2,078 Reimbursement of selling and development expenses 2,128 2,429 Royalty income on sales of Rituximab outside the U.S. 2,620 1,838

-Total from unconsolidated joint business \$ 48,558 \$ 21,893
+Three months ended September 30, Nine more ended Septer 2001 2000 2001 2000 Copromotion profits \$ 62,836 \$ 32,761 \$ 159,034 \$ 74,979 Bulk Rituxan sales 2,078 Reimbursement of selling and development expenses 1,953 2,082 6,453 7,101 Royalty income on sales of Rituximab outside the U.S. 3,736 1,935 9,668 5,815 Total revenues from unconsolidated joint business \$ 68,525 \$ 36,778 \$ 175,155 \$ 89,973

-Amounts due from related parties, net at March 31, 2001 and December 31, 2000 consist of the following (table in thousands):
+Amounts due from related parties, net at September 30, 2001 and December 31, 2000 consist of the following (in thousands):

-Due from Genentech, copromotion profits \$ 44,314 \$ 37,459 Due from Genentech, bulk Rituxan sales 1,744 2,047 Due from Genentech, selling and development expenses 2,155 2,221 Due from Roche 27 26

-Total due from related parties, net \$ 48,240 \$ 41,753
+Due from Genentech, copromotion profits \$ 60,318 \$ 37,459 Due from Genentech, bulk Rituxan sales 2,047 Due from Genentech, selling and development expenses 2,119 2,221 Due from Roche 27 26 Total due from related parties, net \$ 62,464 \$ 41,753

 During the first quarter of 2000, we recognized the remaining revenues and related manufacturing costs from bulk Rituxan sales to Genentech.
 Under the terms of separate agreements with Genentech, commercialization of Rituxan outside the United States is the responsibility of Roche, except in Japan where Zenyaku Kogyo Co.
-Ltd. will be responsible for product development, marketing and sales.
+Ltd. is responsible for product development, marketing and sales.
 We receive royalties on Rituxan sales outside the United States.